07th-mod/python-patcher/news/Umineko Answer (Ch. 5-8).md

 # Changelog

+## Mangagamer (Non-Steam) Voice File Bug Fix - 26/05/2019

+The layout of the the `arc[X].nsa` files is different between the Mangagamer and Steam versions.
+The recent voice file optimization did not take that into account, and thus broke voice playback for users who have the Mangagamer (non-steam) release of Umineko.

+This has been fixed on the latest installer.
+If you have this problem and don't want to re-install, just rename the `arc4.nsa` file to `arc1.nsa`, so the game can find it.

 ## Voice File Optimization - 19/05/2019

 The voice files are now stored as a single file (`arc4.nsa`).
 This will speed up